Paresh8890-Jaisinghani/Chat_App/README.md

 18.Rendering Messages to the window using Mustache library.
-19.sending location to the client in the form of link 20.creating messages.js file to send messages with timestamp
+19.sending location to the client in the form of link 20.creating messages.js file to send messages with timestamp 21.styling the website and creating join page for the users